annaesvensson/yellow-help/1-en/how-to-customise-languages.md

 ---
 Title: How to customise languages
 ---
-Here's how to customise the languages of your website.
+Learn how to customise the languages of your website.

 ## Single language mode